rolfbjarne/succinct-for-colloquy/README.md

-Colloquy (<http://colloquy.info>) is a very nice IRC client for Mac OS X. It does, however, need some help in the area of useful chat styles.
+Colloquy (<http://colloquy.info>) is a very nice IRC client for Mac OS X. It does, however, need some serious help in the area of useful chat styles.

 Four reasons to love “Succinct” for Colloquy
 --------------------------------------------

 1. Simple clean design.
-2. Emphasizes what you you need.
+2. Emphasizes what you need.
 3. De-emphasizes what you don’t.
 4. Customize what you hate.